Multi-Armed Bandits and Quantum Channel Oracles

-To query the arms, we consider a Hilbert space $\mc{H}_A$ for the arms with dimension $|\mc{H}_A|=N$.
-Moreover, we assume that the internal randomness of the reward is captured through an additional Hilbert space $\mc{H}_P$ and the output indicating the reward for a certain arm and state of internal randomness is collected in a two-dimensional Hilbert space $\mc{H}_R$.
-We then consider rewards that are given through an oracle $O$ acting on a state $\ket{i}\ket{\omega}\ket{c} \in\mc{H}_A\otimes \mc{H}_P\otimes \mc{H}_R$, i.e., arm $i$, internal randomness $\omega$ which is an element from the computational basis of $\mc{H}_P$, and initial reward state $c$ by
+To query the arms, we consider a Hilbert space $\mc{H}_A$ for the arms with dimension $|\mc{H}_A|=N$ and we identify the arms with states $\ket{i}$ from a fixed basis.
+Moreover, we assume that the internal randomness of the reward is captured through an additional Hilbert space $\mc{H}_P$ and we fix a basis $\ket{\omega}$.
+The reward for a certain arm and state of internal randomness is collected in a two-dimensional Hilbert space $\mc{H}_R$ with basis states $\ket{0}$ and $\ket{1}$.
+We then assume that in each round we can query the arms through an oracle $O$ acting on $\in\mc{H}_A\otimes \mc{H}_P\otimes \mc{H}_R$.
+It acts on a state a basis state $\ket{i}\ket{\omega}\ket{c}$ i.e., arm $i$, internal randomness $\omega$, and initial reward state $c$ by